Alpine-DAV/ascent/src/docs/sphinx/Actions/Pipelines.rst

 Note: The Viskores-based extrusion path operates on triangulated surfaces.
-If the input contains quad cells, it is triangulated internally before extrusion and the extruded volume is represented with wedge cells.
+If the input contains quad cells, it is triangulated internally before extrusion and the extruded volume is represented with wedge cells (no need to add an explicit ``triangulate`` filter).

 .. code-block:: c++